brechtm/rinohtype/master/_sources/basicstyling.rst.txt

-The standard document strings configured by the :attr:`~.DocumentTemplate.language` option described above can be overridden by user-defined strings in the :class:`~.SectionTitles` and :class:`~.AdmonitionTitles` sections of the configuration file.
+The standard document strings configured by the :attr:`~.DocumentTemplate.language` option described above can be overridden by user-defined strings in the ``STRINGS`` section of the configuration file.
 For example, the default title for the table of contents section (*Table of Contents*) is replaced with *Contents*.
 The configuration also sets custom titles for the caution and warning admonitions.

 The others sections in the configuration file are the ``VARIABLES`` section, followed by document part and page template sections.
 Similar to style sheets,